 If you don’t know where you’re going, how do you know when you get there?

 When you’re clear on your goals you’re instantly clearer on where you should spend your time.

 If you want to be more productive create a compelling and exciting vision of your future.

 What does this future look like?

-The vision must be emotionally and intellectually engaging for you to take action on achieving the goals.
+The vision must be emotionally and intellectually engaging for you to take productive action on achieving goals.